Classy DIY Halloween Decorations

 Halloween is just so much fun, with the parties, the trick and treaters, the costumes and the decor.
 There is a fun activity for everyone of any age, whether your a young trick or treater, or a Grandma like me having fun making DIY Halloween decorations.
 I love to come up with homemade decoration ideas that are more Halloween themed then they are actually scary.
 This DIY Halloween Banner hangs from our family room mantel, but it would look really nice along the front of a sideboard at a Halloween party as well.
 The deep red velvet vampire inspired colour is a bit different for Halloween than the typical orange and purples, I love both the colour and the dramatic feel it adds to Halloween decorating.

-You may have seen this DIY Halloween banner in an earlier post that I did for the Owl Chalkboard, but today I am sharing the tutorial for the banner.
+You may have seen this DIY Halloween banner in an earlier DIY Halloween decoration post for an Owl Chalkboard, but today I am sharing the tutorial for the banner.

 The paper I found has a really pretty black and white harlequin Halloween pattern that I love.
 Because of this pattern I had to design the size of my paper banners to match the pattern.
 The paper banners are approximately 3.5 inches wide and 4 inches long.

 Once you know the size of the paper triangle portion, use the paper triangle as a pattern for your cloth background.
 Add one inch to all sides using chalk to mark the fabric first and then cut out.
 Cut out 12 triangles to make six banner sections.

 Place the good sides of the fabric together, I didn’t find it necessary to pin the material together.
 Sew a 1/4 inch seam around the triangle leaving one inch open on one seam.

 Turn our triangle right side out, iron and sew the open portion closed.
 Repeat for the remaining banner sections.
 Set aside and continue by making the red swag and bows.

 Make the Red Velvet Banner and Bows